juliusvaart/macOS-Local-Development-Setup/development.setup.english.md

 ## Create a folder for your website projects

-In my setup I put my website projects in my home folder submap Development/_sites so we need to create a folder for that.
+In my setup I put my website projects in my home Dropbox dir ~/Dropbox/Development/_sites but create it wherever you like.

 ```
 mkdir -p ~/Dropbox/Development/_sites